Appointment and Dismissal of Officers

 Outside Directors

-As medium- to long-term incentive compensation, the Company provided compensation-type stock options until FY2022.
-No. 4 of 99th Ordinary General Meeting of Shareholders is suggested, performance-linked stock compensation (performance share units) will be provided from FY2023, in which shares will be delivered in proportion to the achievement of the performance of the Medium-Term Business Plan (three years).
+As for medium- to long-term incentive compensation, the 99th Ordinary General Meeting of Shareholders held on June 27, 2023, approved a resolution for a performance-linked stock compensation system for Directors, and the Company has adopted a performance-linked stock compensation (performance share units) in which shares will be delivered in proportion to the achievement of the performance for the three-year period starting in fiscal 2023, which corresponds to the Medium-Term Business Plan, as the evaluation period (hereinafter the “Performance Evaluation Period").

 Type Content of compensation